 Once you’ve converted you can copy and paste as Values into your original First Name and Last Name columns.
 Make sure you paste as Values or you’ll copy the formulas instead and you’ll get errors like a #REF referral error.

-Mailing list formatting for Irish or Dutch surnames
+Mailing list formatting for Irish, German, Italian or Dutch surnames

 These reasons along with dozens of other are why using ALL CAPS in your Excel mailing list is easier.